2021 attack on Tbilisi Pride: Death of Lekso Laskarava

 On 11 July the journalist of TV Pirveli Lekso Lashkarava was found dead in his house.
-It was earlier reported that Lashkarava was one of the journalist who was assaulted by the protesters on 5 July.
+It was earlier reported that Lashkarava was one of the journalists who was assaulted by the protesters on 5 July.
 Lashkarava sustained serious injuries to the head, including fractured facial bones and heavy bruising.
 The death of the journalist spurred public speculation around the cause, with some outlets blaming protestors.
 On 12 July at the briefing held by the Ministry of Internal Affairs director of the Central Criminal Police Department Mamuka Chelidze stated that the chemical examination has found various drugs in the body of Lashkarava, including morphine, codeine, tetrahydrocannabinol, pentin and monoacetylmorphine.
 Further forensic medical examination was planned, and an autopsy was made public in December 2021.
 The autopsy determined that, although there was a concussion and a hemorrhage in the left eyeball along with numerous contusions, they were not the cause of death.
-Lashkrava died of “acute cardiovascular and respiratory failure developed as a result of intoxication with the drug heroin”.
+Lashkrava died of "acute cardiovascular and respiratory failure developed as a result of intoxication with the drug heroin".
 Traces of morphine and another opioid were also found.

 On 11 July, commentators on the conservative media platform Alt-Info claimed that the death of Lekso Lashkarava might have been pre-planned by liberal groups to use him as a "sacred victim" and further anti-government riots and colour revolution.
 Several days later, conservative political figure Levan Vasadze accused the US Ambassador Kelly Degnan of being responsible for the death of Lashkarava.
 Nika Gvaramia, director of the Mtavari Arkhi suggested that the report could not be trusted because the government is supposedly trying to shift the blame from the groups involved in the violence against the journalists on 5 July.